A complete guide to OCR Twenty First Century GCSE Physics

 1. Memorise the equations you are not given

-OCR gives you a small equation sheet, but a long list of equations must be learned.
+From 2025-2027 OCR provides a formula sheet (DfE/Ofqual ruling).
+A list of additional equations still needs to be memorised.
 Print the spec list, cover the right-hand column, and test yourself daily until every equation is automatic.
 Knowing them under pressure is the difference between a grade 6 and a grade 8.

 2. Drill unit conversions